Carol Channing: Personal life

+Marriages, relationships, and child

 Channing was married four times.
 Her first husband was Theodore Naidish, whom she married in 1941 when she was 20.
 He was a writer who in 1944 wrote Watch Out for Willie Carter, but during the nearly five years of their marriage, earned little income: "There was no money for food, clothing or housing."
 Still, Channing adored his émigré Jewish family, stating in her memoir, "There is nothing so safe and secure as an immigrant, foreign-language-speaking family all around you.
 It was a dream come true for me.
 They look after you, you look after them.
-They make chick'n in the pot if you're sick.
+They make chicken in the pot if you're sick.
 You learn marvelous new-sounding words every minute."
 Channing and Naidish lived near his grandparents in Brighton Beach in the borough of Brooklyn in New York City.
 She remembered his grandfather Sam Cohen introducing her to some of his neighborhood friends, who were amazed that she enjoyed hearing their funny stories.
 "They were delighted that I almost ate them up alive," she wrote, "because they were so funny, especially since such appreciation was coming from what we all thought then was a shiksa (me)."
 She learned to speak fluent Yiddish from "Grandpa Cohen", a skill that helped her understand the boardwalk conversations that went on around her in town.

 Channing's second husband, Alexander F. Carson, known as Axe, or "The Murderous Ax", played center for the Ottawa Rough Riders Canadian football team and was also a private detective.
 They married in 1950 and divorced in September 1956.
-They had one son, Channing Carson.
+They had one son.